PADEL Quick Start Guide

 Each team must make calls on their side of the court and you should respect their call.
 If you truly believe that their call was wrong, you may discuss with your opponents, but ultimately they decide.
 If you are unhappy with too many bad calls, and you are playing in a tournament, you may ask the club officials to provide an umpire.

 If it’s your turn to make a call but you and your partner are unsure, then the other team will get the point.
-During a friendly game they may agree to replay the point.
+During most games all players may agree to replay the point.